sigle/stxstats/README.md

 # stxstats

-Get the latest data from Stacks 2.0.
+Get the latest data from Stacks blockchain.

-This project helps to visualise the growth of the stacks 2.0 blockchain over time.
+This project helps to visualise the growth of the Stacks blockchain over time.
 If there is a metric you would like to see that is not there feel free to open an issue!

 ## Development